-To mark the centenary of the prizes, and to honour the founder, this year the University presented an additional prize – a creative writing award for short story writing.
+To mark the centenary of the prizes in 2019, and to honour the founder, the University presented an additional prize – a creative writing award for short story writing.

-The prize is for the best short story by a matriculated postgraduate student at the University of Edinburgh.
-The prize includes a cheque for £1,500 and a half-day mentoring opportunity with last year’s James Tait Black Prize fiction winner, Eley Williams.
+The prize was for the best short story by a matriculated postgraduate student at the University of Edinburgh.
+The prize included a cheque for £1,500 and a half-day mentoring opportunity with the James Tait Black Prize fiction winner in 2018, Eley Williams.

-The Janet Coats Black Prize has been awarded to Julie Galante, a Creative Writing student.
+The Janet Coats Black Prize was awarded to Julie Galante, a Creative Writing student.

 The prize was presented by distant cousin of Janet Coats Black, Dr Lucinda Byatt.
 Dr Byatt is a teaching fellow at the Centre for Open Learning and a tutor in Italian and History at the University.

-As this year marks the centenary of the James Tait Black Prize all short story submissions were asked be on the theme of ‘century’.
+As 2019 marked the centenary of the James Tait Black Prize all short story submissions were asked be on the theme of ‘century’.
 This could be interpreted by the writer in any way.

 Julie Galante's winning short story, Intrinsic Value, can be read below.